siddartha-004/StudentReportdetails/README.md

 # StudentReportdetails
 major features of the object-oriented C++ programming   like class,object,inheritance,polymorphism,abstraction,encapsculation were used
-<p>Class : Classes included are College ,student_detail, Student ,report.
+<p>Class : Classes included are College ,student_detail, Student ,report.</p>
-Object : Instance is created for class report to get the student report of any student.
+<p>Object : Instance is created for class report to get the student report of any student.</p>
-Encapsulation : Encapsulation is used in all the classes by binding data members and member functions together as a class.
+<p>Encapsulation : Encapsulation is used in all the classes by binding data members and
+member functions together as a class.</p>
-Abstraction : Abstraction is implemented in displaying the student report along with sgpa and cgpa of student hiding the actual business logic and unnecessary details behind.
+<p>Abstraction : Abstraction is implemented in displaying the student report along with sgpa
+and cgpa of student hiding the actual business logic and unnecessary details behind.</p>
-Inheritance : Class report is the child class derived from parent class student_detail in public mode.
+<p>Inheritance : Class report is the child class derived from parent class student_detail in
+public mode.</p>
-Polymorphism : Compile time polymorphism is implemented by overloading the member function void InsertData () in class Student and Runtime polymorphism is implemented by overriding the member function void cal () of super class student_detail in sub class report.
+<p>Polymorphism : Compile time polymorphism is implemented by overloading the member
+function void InsertData () in class Student and Runtime polymorphism is implemented by overriding the member function void cal () of super class student_detail in sub class report.</p>
 </p>
 <img width="336" alt="image" src="https://github.com/siddartha-004/StudentReportdetails/assets/113697558/8ff58819-18aa-4846-a902-b5c1e9d70c25">
 <img width="333" alt="image" src="https://github.com/siddartha-004/StudentReportdetails/assets/113697558/c5de0457-7be6-4ba0-89ff-4be952eb36c0">